FelixTheStudent/cellpypes/README.md

 ### Why are some cells ‘Unassigned’?

 Unassigned cells (grey) are not necessarily bad but a way to respect the signal-to-noise limit.
-Unassigned cells arise for two reasons: \* Not enough signal for any rule to apply.
-For example, outlier cells typically get few neighbors in Seurat’s SNN graph, making them negative for most rules. \* Not enough separation.
-If two classes are highly similar, such as CD4+ and CD8+ T cells, cells in the noisy class border may be positive for rules from both classes.
+Unassigned cells arise for two reasons:

+-   Not enough signal for any rule to apply.
+For example, outlier cells typically get few neighbors in Seurat’s SNN graph, making them negative for most rules.
+-   Not enough separation.
+If two classes are highly similar, such as CD4+ and CD8+ T cell subsets, cells in the noisy class border may be positive for rules from both classes.
 By default, cellpypes sets them to `Unassigned`, but this behaviour can be controlled with the `replace_overlap_with` argument in `classify` and `plot_classes`.

 ### How is DE different from cluster markers?